Editor's Note: This story originally appeared on NewRetirement.

 When you are five to 10 years from retirement, you often face a lot of mouths to feed — your own today, saving for your future, kids in college, and parents with financial or medical issues, or who are in long-term care.

 If you cannot afford to fund it all, you will need to prioritize and make trade-offs.
-Many financial advisers will advise retirement savings overspending on family since there are loans for college and some options for public assistance for long-term care, but no financial options for paying for retirement beyond working and savings.
+Many financial advisers will advise you prioritize retirement savings over spending on family since there are loans for college and some options for public assistance for long-term care, but no financial options for paying for retirement beyond working and savings.

 11. Know What You Are Going to Do in Retirement